 "Another of my favorite features is called the Device Trajectory, where it shows everything that's going on, on a computer.
 It shows the point in time when a virus is downloaded, so you can see if the user was surfing the internet or had a program open.
 It shows every running process and file access on the computer and saves it like a snapshot when it detects something malicious.
 It also has a File Trajectory, so you can even see if that file has been found on any of your other computers that have AMP."

-"Symantec End-User Endpoint Security is easy to use."
+"Symantec End-User Endpoint Security is a stable solution."